Let’s kick things off with a channel manager definition:

 Simple Management & Full Control

-With channel management software, you’ll only need to learn how to handle one OTA travel agency and you’ll know how to manage and connect them all.
+With channel management software, you’ll only need to learn how to handle one travel agency and you’ll know how to manage them all.
 There’s no need to learn the quirks of each travel agent and you’ll be able to manage all OTAs in one place.

 Optimise How You Work With OTAs

-We know working with OTAs can get a mixed reception from independent hotel owners but there are potentially massive upsides if you manage the relationship properly, and maintain control.
+We know working with OTAs can get a mixed reception from independent accommodation owners but there are potentially massive upsides if you manage the relationship properly, and maintain control.

 With a good channel manager, you can vary your prices and policies by OTA channel to offset bad practices.
 For example, if you have bookings through one particular OTA that are frequently cancelled last minute, you can vary your cancellation policies for that channel alone to give yourself a safety net.